lunaynx/PolyPatcher/README.md

 - ~~**Show Own Nametag** - See your nametag in third person.~~ (replaced by [PolyNametag](https://modrinth.com/mod/polynametag))
 - **Clean Projectiles** - Show projectiles 2 ticks after they're shot up to stop them from obstructing your view.
 (Includes eggs, snowballs, and fishing hooks)
 - **Ridden Horse Opacity** - Change the opacity of the horse you're currently riding for visibility.
+- **Water Fog Density** - Changes the fog density in water to improve visibility.
 - **Hide Aura on Invisible Withers** - Don't render the aura around a wither when it is invisible.
 - **Numerical Enchantments** - Use readable numbers instead of Roman numerals on enchants.
 - **Translate Unknown Roman Numerals** - Generate Roman Numeral from enchantment/potion level instead of using language file. *default